 \subsection{Sequential inference}

-The neural SBI algorithms implemented in \pkg{sbijax} allow to sequentially infer the posterior distribution for a fixed measurement $y_{\text{obs}}$.
+The neural SBI algorithms implemented in \texttt{sbijax} allow to sequentially infer the posterior distribution for a fixed measurement $y_{\text{obs}}$.
 In that case, amortized inference, i.e., inference for any observable given a trained surrogate model, is not possible any more.
-Empirically, it has been shown that this increases the accuracy of the approximation $\hat{\pi}(\theta | y_{\text{obs}})$ (see section~\ref{sec:background-sequential-inference}).
-In \pkg{sbijax}, sequential training is possible by iteratively sampling data and then re-fitting the surrogate model, for instance: \begin{CodeChunk}
+Empirically, it has been shown that this increases the accuracy of the approximation $\hat{\pi}(\theta | y_{\text{obs}})$ (see Section~\ref{sec:background-sequential-inference}).
+In \texttt{sbijax}, sequential training is possible by iteratively sampling data and then re-fitting the surrogate model, for instance: \begin{small}

-\begin{CodeInput} >>> from sbijax.util import stack_data >>> n_rounds = 5 >>> data, params = None, {} >>> for i in range(n_rounds): >>> new_data, _ = model.simulate_data( >>> jr.fold_in(jr.PRNGKey(1), i), >>> params=params, >>> observable=y_obs, >>> data=data, >>> ) >>> data = stack_data(data, new_data) >>> params, info = model.fit(jr.fold_in(jr.PRNGKey(2), i), data=data) >>> >>> inference_results, diagnostics = model.sample_posterior( >>> jr.PRNGKey(3), params, observable >>> ) \end{CodeInput} \end{CodeChunk} In the code excerpt above, we used the function \texttt{model.simulate\_data} with two previously unused additional arguments (c.f. section~\ref{sec:sbijax-training_and_inference}): the observation $y_{\text{obs}}$ (called \texttt{observable}) and a parameter argument (called \texttt{params}).
+\end{small} In the code excerpt above, we used the function \texttt{model.simulate\_data} with two previously unused additional arguments (cf. Section~\ref{sec:sbijax-training_and_inference}): the observation $y_{\text{obs}}$ (called \texttt{observable}) and a parameter argument (called \texttt{params}).
 These can be provided additionally if the parameter values are sampled from the surrogate posterior, i.e., instead of sampling

 we sample